mrexojo/friendly-pluto-786db/content/_index.md

           Scheduling of Stop/Destroy resources for low workloads, development & out time work = Reduce your cloud/hosting Invoice and your Internet exposition to improve the security.
         actions:
           - label: Learn More
             url: /features
+            style: secondary
+            has_icon: true
+            icon: arrow-right
+            icon_position: right
+      - title: Migrate now your IT resources to Code
+        image: images/tf-solution.png
+        image_alt: App preview on a phone and tablet
+        content: >
+          Infrastructure Code of new and previous configurations on mayor Cloud providers, as well as provision any parameter on images and CI/CD schedulers to automate actions of your project.
+        actions:
+          - label: Learn More
+            url: /features